Privacy Policy

 What if I have a complaint or concern?

-If you have a complaint or concern you can phone the Brand Property Privacy Officer or write to the Privacy Officer at the address above.
+If you have a complaint or concern you can contact the Brand Property Privacy Officer at the address above.
 We will do our best to try and resolve your complaint within 90 days.

 What if you are unable to resolve my complaint or concern?